Dasharo/docs/docs/dasharo-menu-docs/overview.md

 The password must be a strong one.
 The requirements are described on the help section on the right side of the menu page.
 If the password is too weak it will not be accepted.
-The page shows the current status of `Admin Password` if it was provisioned or not.
+Also the new password must be different from the last 5 passwords that were used before.
+The page shows the current status of `Admin Password` if it is provisioned or not.

 To disable the password, enter the `User Password Management` menu again and request to set new password.
 You will be asked to enter current password.
 When